bpenning/scorpion/README.md

 installation
 ============

 Currently works at Imperial only (slc6).
 Recent upates (BP) are based on updated IC vols structure.
-Setting up CMSSW_8_0_4 before
+Setup scripts now includes CMSSW_8_0_4 to get all of the code without compiling manually

 To install:
 ```bash